OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Analysis

-\textbf{Expansion enhances knowledge depth and improves information relevance.} We notice that expansion is more important than reflection in breadth and depth.
+\paragraph{Information boundary limits the effective organization of information on the topic.} We notice that expansion is more important than reflection in Knowledge Density, Breadth, and Depth.
 The rationale behind this is that expansion inherently sets the trajectory for the model's subsequent information retrieval.
-By establishing more precise and effective directions for the model's retrieval process, it becomes more adept at harnessing the retrieved information.
-This adeptness allows the model to seamlessly integrate the information into the text, thereby enriching the content with greater depth and breadth.
+By establishing more precise and effective directions for the model's retrieval process, it becomes more adept at harnessing the retrieved information to expand the information boundary.
 This integration not only enhances the relevance of the content but also increases the knowledge density, as the text becomes more comprehensive and nuanced.
 Consequently, a better expansion strategy leads to a more sophisticated planner, capable of navigating the complexities of information retrieval and utilization with greater finesse.